Pre-Development – Initiating Software as a Medical Device (SaMD) Project

 - Risk Control Measures to be implemented in the software – a list of risk control measures, if applicable, which shall be implemented in the software.

-- Process Tailoring – an activity focused on identifying where in SDLC Client’s or Pro4People’s QMS shall be applied.
+- Process Tailoring – an activity focused on identifying where in SDLC Client’s or Pro4People’s QMS shall apply.

 - Documentation Index – a list of formal deliverables, based on the software safety classification, expected at the end of the Design and Development stage.

-Depending on your team’s expertise in working in a regulated project environment, we can take over the leadership and even provide training on IEC 62304.
-Our common goal is to turn the product vision into tangible documents, compliant with Documentation Management Procedure, which can be identified as inputs at the moment of starting the Design and Development phase of Software as a Medical Device (SaMD).
+Depending on your team’s expertise in working in a regulated project environment, we can take over the leadership as well as provide training on IEC 62304.
+Our common goal is to turn the product vision into tangible documents, compliant with Documentation Management Procedure.
+These documents will also be identified as inputs at the moment of starting the Design and Development phase of Software as a Medical Device (SaMD).

-If needed, our Regulatory Consultant can advise you on the regulatory aspects of developing SaMD.
+In case it is needed, our Regulatory Consultant can advise you on the regulatory aspects of developing SaMD.
 We have expert consultants who have specialized in Software as a Medical Device regulations for over 10 years.
-Should you seek any advice, training, or even management system definition in the domains of ISO 13485, ISO 14971, IEC 62304, ISO 27001 or GDPR, we are ready to provide such a service as well.
+For this reason, should you seek any advice, training, or even management system definition in the domains of ISO 13485, ISO 14971, IEC 62304, ISO 27001 or GDPR, we are ready to provide such a service as well.

 Learning how to Work Together

 The next important outcome of the Pre-Development phase is learning how to work together.
 We value Agile/Maturity approach to project development.
-That means our work will be usually divided into two-week-long sprints or a continuous Kanban phase.
-We will be communicating at the sprint planning meetings, reporting progress on daily stand-ups and exchanging communication online through such tools as JIRA, Confluence, ins2outs, or your own preferred project communication and collaboration tool.
+That means in effect we will usually divide our work into two-week-long sprints or a continuous Kanban phase.
+We will be communicating at the sprint planning meetings, reporting progress on daily stand-ups and also exchanging communication online through such tools as JIRA, Confluence, ins2outs, or your own preferred project communication and collaboration tool.
 We value transparency in communication and embrace change in the project execution.

 On the other hand, we will be working on regulatory deliverables, carrying out the obligatory activities derived from standards or regulations.
 That part addresses the Maturity aspect of managing SaMD projects.